-11) Debt Service
+11) Debt Service - Testing not required for FYE 2024.

-A. Obtain a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
-Select all debt instruments on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each debt instrument issued as required by Article VII, Section 8 of the Louisiana Constitution.

-B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+- A. Obtain a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
+Select all debt instruments on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each debt instrument issued as required by Article VII, Section 8 of the Louisiana Constitution. - B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
 Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).

-12) Fraud Notice
+12) Fraud Notice - Testing not required for FYE 2024.

-A. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
+- A. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
 Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled as required by R.S.
-24:523.

-B. Observe the entity has posted on its premises and website, the notice required by R.S.
+24:523. - B. Observe that the entity has posted on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.